 - Students who currently work with substance abusing or dually diagnosed populations and who would like to complement their practical experience with formal academic training and credentials; and

-- Eugene Lang seniors, NSSR MA and PhD students who intend to enter into a career in the substance abuse field.
+- Eugene Lang seniors, students in the accelerated Lang BA/MA Program, NSSR MA and PhD students who intend to enter into a career in the substance abuse field.